JViggiani/Address-Book/README.md

 - The entire database is loaded into memory at the same time, which is not memory efficient.
 Instead, the Database class should be used to maintain a connection to an SQL database, and the rest of the program should act as an interface to it.
 - The database singleton design should be revamped, as it's hard to mock a database connection.
 SQL databases often support multiple connections, so a better way to implement this would be to have a singleton maintain a pool of database connections represented by a queue.
 The pool itself would have no business logic, so would never need to be mocked.
 It would simply contain connection instances, which could be mocked.
 - There should be a cleaner separation between classes which perform UI duties, classes whose duty is to update the database, and classes which contain business logic.

-Unit tests should be created, although it is difficult to unit test a singleton.
+- Unit tests should be created after the database singleton is removed.

 Time taken: approx 6 hours.